mkumm/mkumm_com/content/shorts/20250822a-building-grit/index.md

 I could go on.
 Bottom line: I wasn't showing grit — I wasn't owning the results.
 I was settling for whatever results came my way - mediocrity.

-## Awareness is the first step
+## Building Grit

+Awareness was the first step.
+I expect much more of myself.
 Over the next 99 days (I chose that number for a reason) I will share my progress towards increasing my "grittiness".
-What it looks like and how I measure progress.
-I have some ideas on the process and I will share my progress as I go.
-I will summarize the results in future blog post.
+What it looks like, how I measure progress, and what results I getting on the way.
+I will summarize the experience in a long-form future blog post.

 ## What is Grit?